 This marijuana dealer will sit there perfecting the scale until it is exactly what you’re going to be paying fore.
 Even if you’re his best customer, he’s never giving you more.
 And even if you’re a dollar short, you’re not walking away with buds.

 Hallelujah!
 You found a rare and precious kind among weed dealers if you have a reliable one on call.
 He’s always stocked and he is always where he says he is going to be at exactly the time he says he’ll be there.
-This marijuana dealer probably doesn’t smoke weed himself.
+This pot dealer probably doesn’t smoke weed himself.

 The Backwards Dealer